CP41B:

 High Resolution Internal Wave Tracking via Remote Sensing with Comparison to In-Situ Measurements (647844)

-Alexandra J Simpson1, Merrick C Haller2, Jacqueline McSweeney3 and James A Lerczak3, (1)Oregon State University, Civil & Construction Engineering, Corvallis, OR, United States, (2)Oregon State University, School of Civil and Construction Engineering, Corvallis, OR, United States, (3)Oregon State University, College of Earth, Ocean, and Atmospheric Sciences, Corvallis, OR, United States
+Alexandra J Simpson1, Merrick C Haller2, Jacqueline McSweeney3 and James A Lerczak3, (1)Oregon State University, Civil & Construction Engineering, Corvallis, OR, United States, (2)Oregon State University, Civil and Construction Engineering, Corvallis, OR, United States, (3)Oregon State University, College of Earth, Ocean, and Atmospheric Sciences, Corvallis, OR, United States

 Vorticity Dynamics near a Rocky Headland on the Inner-Shelf (647299)